 I've come to realize that "brave" isn't something people feel.
 Ever.
 Mel Gibson Braveheart or not.
 It's something people do.

-As the next step in facing down my own fears when it comes to my art, I give you :
+And the next step in facing down my own fears when it comes to my art, I give you : my etsy shop.
+(2018 update: soon to be re-stocked and opened under Spence + Spencer.
+Link coming soon.)

 (And I casually lean over and whisper to your hearts : *you should try it*.)